 - Other signs may include breaking out in a cold sweat, nausea or lightheadedness.

-- As with men, women’s most common heart attack symptom is chest pain or discomfort.
-Women are somewhat more likely than men to experience some of the other common symptoms, particularly shortness of breath, nausea/vomiting and back or jaw pain.
+- As with men, the most common heart attack symptom in women is chest pain or discomfort.
+Women are somewhat more likely than men to experience some of the other common symptoms.
+These include shortness of breath, nausea/vomiting and back or jaw pain.

 The cardiologists at Ephraim McDowell Heart & Vascular Institute offer patient-centered care to treat heart disease.
 We have five outstanding physicians.
 Two of them provide vascular care.
 As a result of their expertise and training, patients are treated with advanced procedures.

 One treatment option is cardiac rehabilitation.
 It benefits patients who have had a heart attack or have heart disease.
 We offer cardiac rehabilitation at Ephraim McDowell James B. Haggin Hospital in Harrodsburg.
 The program offers monitored exercise, education and support.
 Services are customized to meet a patient’s individual needs.
 As a result of the program, patients learn how to be healthy despite their heart disease.